tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 ## `WP_DEBUG_LOG`

-When you have `WP_DEBUG_LOG` set to `true`, this will allow you to log your WP-notices and warnings to a log-file.
+When you have `WP_DEBUG_LOG` set to `true`, it will allow you to log your Wordpress notices and warnings to a log-file.

 ## `WP_DEBUG_DISPLAY`

-When you have `WP_DEBUG_DISPLAY` set to `true`, this will display the errors and warnings on the screen.
+When you have `WP_DEBUG_DISPLAY` set to `true`, it will display the errors and warnings on the screen.

 #### Note: